LetMeGoogleIt4You/PiKVM/README.md

 For more information look at this guide

+## Feature 1:  4G as a backup carrier
+We  want a secondy path to the internett for my PiKVM so we will be using a 4G moden and it will be actived if the ehternet connection goes have access to the internet.

+We  want a secondy path to the internett for my PiKVM so we will be using a 4G moden and it will be actived if the ehternet connection goes have access to the internet.

-## Feature 1:  Tailscale VPN
+## Feature 2: Tailscale VPN
 We wil be using Tailscale VPN so i can access the PiKVM remotly so long the PiKVM have Internett access it

 For more information regadring Tailscale VPN look at this guide

-## Feature 2: 4G as a backup carrier
-We  want a secondy path to the internett for my PiKVM so we will be using a 4G moden and it will be actived if the ehternet connection goes have access to the internet.

-For more information regadring 4G look at this guide